jem-green/Basic/README.md

 # uBasic
 Port of ubasic into c#

-Blend of and Jack W. Crenshaw
+Blend of and Jack W. Crenshaw and Adam Dunkels

+Copyright (c) 2006, Adam Dunkels.
 Copyright (C) 1988 Jack W. Crenshaw.
-All rights reserved.